SHOALHAVEN BICYCLE USERS GROUP

 As word got around over the next two years, they were joined by other recreational bike riders, without any particular connection with the NCC, many just looking for some group to go cycling with.
 In contrast, and simultaneously, Doug’s young fast, racing club based riders began drifting off, having gained the knowledge to organise their own challenges, like racing up and down Meryla Pass after work!
 Now the puffing and panting group had grown to include much older people like Jim Florence, Tony Farmilo, and Tom McDonald!

-Tony Farmilo, a serving military officer, newly posted to Albatross, having overheard the talk about the need for an organised Shoalhaven recreational MTBing group, took the initiative and discussed the issues with the cyclists he met during those earlier NCC rides.
-A number of meetings were then held during late 1996 and early 1997.
+Meetings were held during 1996 and early 1997.
 Terry, Tony and Jim obtained the appropriate paperwork from Bicycle NSW, and having worked through it, called a public meeting to form such a group.
-Also present at this meeting and prominent in those initial days were Naomi Spencer and Chris Langmaid.
-The meeting was held one evening in August 1997 at Bridgeton House in Berry St Nowra (the meeting room of the Defence Community Organisation).
+All the above mentioned people were amongst those present at the inaugural Meeting, which was held one evening in August 1997 at Bridgeton House in Berry St Nowra (the meeting room of the Defence Community Organisation).
 More than thirty people attended, the Shoalhaven BUG was launched, and the first committee positions duly filled, with Tony as Secretary, his wife Donna as President and Chris Langmaid as Treasurer.

 Regular SBUG Rides start under the new name